metalevel-tech/mw-Typography/README.md

 );
 ````

+* Note all settings added by `LocalSettings.php` will override the default values!

-Navigate to `Special:Version` to check whether `mw-Typography` extension is enabled.
-It should work now.
+Navigate to `Special:Version` to check whether `Extension:Typography` is enabled.
+It should works now.

 ## Requirements